Query gRPC API

 string message = 5;

-// Source location
+// Source code location where the error occurred.

 Location location = 7;